mabdilahCSE/Shanks-Story/README.md

-# Project 1 - *Red-Haired Shanks*
+# Project *Red-Haired Shanks*

-Submitted by: **Mohamed Abdilahi**
+ By: **Mohamed Abdilahi**

-**Red-Haired Shanks** is an app that introduces the legendary Red-Haired Shanks, feared and powerful pirate in the One Piece world with nations under his cotrol
+**Red-Haired Shanks** is my very first IOS app that introduces the legendary Red-Haired Shanks, feared and powerful pirate in the One Piece world with nations under his cotrol

-Time spent: **10** hours spent in total

 ## Required Features